LukasMindlberger/omni/README.md

 > *Omni is in early development.
 Marcus is currently slamming through web development courses so we can deliver a proof of concept as soon as possible.
 Cameron is hustling for funding support and potential partnerships.
 If you're interested in helping, even to just give advice, please let us know.*

-The Omni Project is helping to bring about the next generation of scholarly communication.
-The current scholarly publishing system is broken—new knowledge that benefits everyone is locked behind expensive paywalls and certain individuals/companies gain disproportionate levels of power and influence, allowing them to shape the system to work for them and not for the research ecosystem as a whole.
-More researchers and institutions are willing to fork the bill to allow anyone to read their research, but this can't possibly be sustainable.
-Simply put, scholars, institutions and citizens **are getting screwed**, and we're only just beginning to wake up to this fact—publishers still write the rules of the game.
+At *The Omni Project*, we’re helping build the next generation of scholarly communications.
+The academic publishing system is deeply broken — the dissemination of research has become tightly intertwined with the commercial interests of publishers and the growing importance of reputation in academia.

+We want to help break this industry deadlock, by disentangling research output from profit and prestige.
+The best way to achieve this is by giving academics the tools to collectively build an alternative model from the ground-up, which can allow a fundamentally better and more sustainable system to emerge.

+Our vision for *The Omni Project* is to start bringing the world's academics closer together, leveraging the collective intelligence of academic communities, and scaling academic discussion to an unprecedented level.
+Afterall, this is what the Internet was originally intended for, and only then can academia re-align with its original purpose — to share new knowledge with the world.

 # Introduction